C2DH/ranketwo/_assignments/archival-digital-turn/01-muybridge-legacy.en.md

 [An opera](https://en.wikipedia.org/wiki/The_Photographer)

 <!-- section -->
 ### 1.c A new life on the web
 <!-- section-contents -->
 All the content that can be viewed through the links provided in assignment 1b has been published on the web at some point with a particular reason.
-- Try to complete the template for your assignments with details about how the work inspired by Muybridge was published on the web:
+Try to complete the template for your assignments with details about how the work inspired by Muybridge was published on the web:
 - On what kind of platform was it published?
 - What could be the motive?
-- When and where
+- When and where was it published?

 <!-- section -->
 ### Reading/Viewing suggestions